chrisoc19/SimonSays/README.md

     - If unchecked/checked durning game play the game is reset.

    While Strict button is checked:
-    - A sound is played
+    - A sound is played.
     - The User has one attempt.

      If user guesses wrong the color: